-16.4.1.1 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than originally allotted (minimum of 5 overs), then a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
-This revised target is to be calculated using DLS.
+16.4.1.1 If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than originally allotted (minimum of 20 overs), then a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
+This revised target is to be calculated using the current Duckworth/Lewis/Stern method.
 The target set will always be a whole number and one run less will constitute a Tie.
+(Refer Duckworth/Lewis/Stern Regulations)